AmilieCoding/code-of-conduct/README.md

 ### 3.2 - Moderation Transparency <a name="32---moderation-transparency"></a>

 All moderation logs are publicly viewable to maintain transparency.
 If you have concerns or need clarifications, please open a ticket rather than discussing in general channels.
+Transparency however, does not equate to being able to view whatever information you desire to view at wish and mods may withhold information as required.

 ---